matty-west/matty-west/README.md

-- 😎 Hi, my name is Matt.
+# Hi, my name is Matt 😎
 - My day job is in a molecular biology lab, but off the clock I have many other pursuits.
 -   Athlete: Ritual Strength Gym (Colorado, USA)
 -   Physical performance coach